 The Tractor-Trailer Driver: If the actions of the truck driver caused your accident, you could file an insurance claim or lawsuit against him or her.
 For example, a driver who speeds, drives under the influence, or runs a red light could be liable for an accident caused by these dangerous actions.

 The Trucking Company: Trucking companies are responsible for any accidents caused by their employees who are performing their job duties.
 If you are injured by the employee of a trucking company, you could file a claim through the company’s insurance policy or name it in your lawsuit.
 In some cases, the negligence of the company itself could be responsible for your accident, such as failing to repair or maintain tractor-trailers.
-In these situations, you could file a lawsuit against the company directly.
+In these situations, an Augusta personal injury attorney can help sort your case against the company.

 Tractor-Trailer Manufacturers: If the accident was caused by a defective tractor-trailer part or a completely defective vehicle, the manufacturer may be liable for your injuries.
 You could file a product liability lawsuit against the manufacturer, as well as the distributor and the retailer.